emjshrx/LBTCL-Cohort/README.md

-A self-study cohort program organized on Learning Bitcoin from the Command Line tutorials.
-Its an indepth tutorial series on using `bitcoin-cli` and `bitcoind` in `regtest` via the command-line.
+A self-study cohort program organized on [Learning Bitcoin from the Command Line](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line) tutorials.
+It's an in-depth tutorial series on using `bitcoin-cli` and `bitcoind` in `regtest` via the command-line.
 Covering from very basic to advanced `bitcoin-cli` operations.

 Apply here: https://www.bitshala.org/apply